 The Director of National Parks and Wildlife (the Director) has reviewed all the representations received and has prepared a report which includes a summary of all representations, the Director’s opinion on the merit of each representation and whether modification of the management plan is required.
 This is known as the Director’s Report.

-The Director has now forwarded copies of all representations received, together with the Director’s Report, to the Tasmanian Planning Commission (TPC).
+The Director forwarded copies of all representations received, together with the Director’s Report, to the Tasmanian Planning Commission (TPC).
 The Director's Report and representations are available from the TPC's website.

 - the public representations;